agile-ts/documentation/docs/packages/react/Introduction.md

 ## ❓ `react`

-The `react` package integrates AgileTs into a [React](https://reactjs.org/) environment and serves as an Interface for AgileTs to React.
+The `react` package helps us to integrate AgileTs into a [React](https://reactjs.org/) environment and serves as an Interface to React.
 Its main task is to bind States to React Components.
 This binding ensures that AgileTs rerender the Component whenever a bound State mutates.
-It also offers some other valuable functionalities that optimize the workflow using AgileTs in a React environment.
+It also offers some other valuable functionalities that optimize the workflow using AgileTs in a React project.

 A distinction is made between `Functional` and `Class` Components.
-As we prefer using [`React Hooks`](https://reactjs.org/docs/hooks-intro.html) in Functional Components, but Hooks aren't supported in Class Components.
+As we prefer to use [`React Hooks`](https://reactjs.org/docs/hooks-intro.html) in Functional Components but Hooks aren't supported in Class Components.
-Therefore, we came across other solutions, to offer the same functionalities in Class Components too.
+Therefore, we have created alternatives for Class Components in order to offer the same functionalities there as well.

 ### 🐆 Functional Component